 Finally, if something that you’ve posted could cause damage to the University’s reputation, then we may consider disciplinary action.

 Conversations on social media can sometimes escalate into argument.
 You are expected to show respect for other students in all conversations online (including on social media).
-We’ve developed some tips for how you can do this as part of our online classroom conduct principles.

 Before posting on social media you should think about how what you’re posting might affect other people.
 You can ask yourself the following questions: